-The Directors present their interim report together with the unaudited financial statements for Rente Plus Company Limited (the "Company") for the period 1st May 2011 to 31st October 2011.
+The Directors present their annual report together with the audited financial statements for Rente Plus Company Limited (the "Company") for the year ended 30th April 2012.

 INCORPORATION

 The Company was incorporated in Jersey, Channel Islands on 17th January 2005 under the Companies (Jersey) Law 1991.